basitali111/Portfolio-setup-and-mobile-version-skeleton/README.md

 Portfolio: setup and mobile version skeleton

-> In thia we have to make a porfolio that is for mobile version with using some css and html and and also use linters for finding errors . we make this project from template that is given by microverse.
+> In this we have to make a porfolio that is for mobile version with using some css and html and and also use linters for finding errors . we make this project from template that is given by microverse that is in figma.

  Built With